David and Lili's World Tour

 May 2005 - Addis Ababa, Bahar Dar, Gondar, Axum, Lalibela

 Bahar Dar: On Lake Tana, home to numerous 14th century monasteries.
 Christians have been there since the 5th century.
-Nearby is the once-magnificent Blue Nile waterfall, no longer magnificent thanks to a new dam that diverted most of the water.
+Nearby is the once-magnificent Blue Nile waterfall, no longer magnificent thanks to a dam that diverted most of the water.

 Gondar: Africa's Camelot, home of 17th century castles and churches.